-Introduction of an uncodified ordinance approving a Military Equipment Use Policy for the San Mateo County Sheriff's Office and waive the reading of the ordinance in its entirety.
+Adopt an uncodified ordinance approving a Military Equipment Use Policy for the San Mateo County Sheriff's Office, previously introduced on April 19, 2022, and waive the reading of the ordinance in its entirety.

 BACKGROUND:

 Assembly Bill 481 was enacted last year, and it requires that law enforcement agencies bring to their respective local agency governing boards "Military Equipment Use Polic[ies]" in the form of an Ordinance.